 An Option Agreement may provide for exercise of an Option by a Holder in such amounts and at such times as shall be specified therein; provided, however, except as provided in Paragraph 10, above, no Option may be exercised unless the Holder is then in the employ of the Company or a Subsidiary and shall have been continuously so employed since its date of grant.
 Except as other permitted by the Committee, an Option shall be exercisable by a Holder's giving written notice of exercise to the Secretary of the Company accompanied by payment of the required exercise price.
 The Holder who elects to exercise an SAR shall so notify the Secretary of the Company in writing, and, in conjunction therewith, the Holder's Option Agreement shall be appropriately amended or cancelled.
-Company shall have the right to delay the issue or delivery of any Shares under the Plan until (a) the completion of such registration or qualification of such Shares under any federal or state law, ruling or regulation as the Company shall determine to be necessary or advisable, and (b) receipt from the Holder of such documents and information as the Committee may deem necessary or appropriate in connection with such registration or qualification.
+The Company shall have the right to delay the issue or delivery of any Shares under the Plan until (a) the completion of such registration or regulation as the Company shall determine to be necessary or advisable, and (b) receipt from the Holder of such documents and information as the Committee may deem necessary or appropriate in connection with such registration or qualification.